 What does it mean when an athlete “swims up” or “swims down” an age category?

 Provincial stream athletes can swim up or down an age category.
 For example, an athlete might be in the 13-15 age group, but due to physical ability or

 maturity, may swim up to the 16 and Over group or down to the 11-12 group.
 For a team to qualify to compete, though, the average age of all team members must be in the stated age grouping for the

 team.
 Athletes who swim up or down still must swim their actual age grouping for figures or technical elements.
 National stream athletes can swim up, but cannot swim down.
 All in all, swimming up

 Discover Synchro and Pre-Competitive programs are open for registration all year long.
 Competitive programs are open for registration during the

 off-season.
-There is a spring registration for returning swimmers and the cut-off for competitive registration is the first practice of the season in September.
-Late registrations are considered
+There is spring registration for returning swimmers.
+Typically, the cut-off for competitive registration is the first practice of the season in September.
+However, late registrations

 What opportunities exist for athletes over 18?

 Many athletes share their wealth of synchro experience by becoming coaches, volunteers or officials.
 To explore these options, find more info